getong/flutter_rust_bridge_tutorial/src/overview/iota-libraries/library-versions.md

 ---

-Here is a matrix illustrating the library versions utilized in a "full-featured" Shimmer app.
+Here is a matrix illustrating the library versions utilized in a "full-featured" Stardust app.
 The objective is to employ iota-client, iota-wallet, and identity_iota simultaneously, along with the stronghold feature.

 ** NEEDS TO BE REVIEWED !
 Status as of Jan 2023**